 I encourage you to commit to 15-30 minutes of reading, writing or practice each day.
 I will guide you!
 This program is designed to help you get into a regular rhythm with your writing, and to help you sustain this commitment over enough time that you don’t give it up after the session ends.

 How will I receive the daily lessons?
 What form will they take?

 I send the each day’s lesson via email at 5:0o am EST. Occasionally I will include a short video or audio recording for you, but I try to keep your engagement with your device to a minimum, so that you can focus your primary attention on writing and reading.

 Will I share my work at any point during the course?

 My hope is that you’ll use this time to focus on generating new work without worrying about what anyone else thinks about it.
 You’re also invited to submit up to three new poems for private, hand-written feedback from myself or a guest editor at the end of the course.

 What if I prefer to receive feedback from Holly?

-After five years of running this popular and growing program alone, I’ve decided to focus my attention on the curriculum and offering a live workshop via video.
 I am happy to schedule a portfolio review with you after 21 is over, and have a few of those opportunities available each season.
-My Poetry Immersion program and A Body of Work give you access to this as well.
-Thank you for understanding that collaboration allows me to continue this program for poets and aspiring poets, in a sustainable mode.
+My Poetry Immersion program and A Body of Work provide ample opportunities for my feedback as well.

 “I have done this program and can attest that it changed how I view writing — that it’s a muscle that needs regular stretching and strengthening, instead of just waiting around for the muse to show up.
-I am no poet, really, but it was fun and inspiring and my other writing definitely benefited.”
-Emily Bingham
+I am no poet, really, but it was fun and inspiring and my other writing definitely benefited.” —Emily Bingham, 2016